Clg9100/Peg-Puzzle/README.md

 The jump can only be a distance of 2 spaces, over the stationary peg, into the open spot.

-The game ends and tallies the players score when either they've won the game, OR, they've enountered a situation in which no more moves are possible.
+The game ends and tallies the players score when either they've won the game, OR, they've enountered a situation in which no more moves are possible -or, the player voluntarily quits, by entering -1 to the console.

 More information on the game available at: https://en.wikipedia.org/wiki/Peg_solitaire